geraw/logic_simulator/webui/README.md

 ### Counter Circuit Diagram

 Below is a diagram of the 3-bit synchronous counter we created above.
-The yellow circles (`O0`, `O1`, `O2`, `D0`, `D1`, and `C1`) are generated signals.
+We use yellow circles (`O0`, `O1`, `O2`, `D0`, `D1`, and `C1`) to represent generated signals.
 We need to generate an intermediate signal if we want to send the output of a gate to multiple other gates.
-We also generated the signals O0, O1, and O2 to represent the outputs of the circuit (the counter's current state).
+We also generated the signals `O0`, `O1`, and `O2` to represent the outputs of the circuit (the counter's current state).
+The input signal `I` is also drawn as a yellow circle.

 ```mermaid
 graph LR